Skip to main content

 Why Does This Distinction Matter for Female Patients?

 For female patients, this distinction is of paramount importance.
-The female is a dynamic and fluctuating network, and interventions that impose a static, systemic change must be approached with a deep understanding of their potential repercussions.
+The female endocrine system is a dynamic and fluctuating network, and interventions that impose a static, systemic change must be approached with a deep understanding of their potential repercussions.

 The potential for mood alteration, however small the risk, is a significant consideration for any individual, and the ability to mitigate this risk through localized therapy is a major clinical advantage.
 Furthermore, for premenopausal women, even those on reliable contraception, a therapy that minimizes systemic hormonal alteration is inherently a more conservative and often preferable approach.